Query expansion techniques for information retrieval: A survey: Classification of Query Expansion Approaches

 \section{Classification of Query Expansion Approaches}

-On the basis of data sources used in query expansion, several approaches have been proposed.
+On the basis of data sources used in QE, several approaches have been proposed.
 All these approaches can be classified into two main groups: (1) Global analysis and (2) Local analysis.
-Global and Local analysis can be further split into four and three subclasses respectively as shown in Fig. \ref{fig:6}.
-This section discusses properties of various data sources used in query expansion as shown in Fig. \ref{fig:6}; the query expansion approaches have been categorized based on these properties.
+Global and Local analyses can be further split into four and two subclasses respectively as shown in Fig. \ref{fig:6}.
+This section discusses the QE approaches based on the properties of various data sources used in QE as shown in Fig. \ref{fig:6}